ResidenciesAn artist residency and exhibition programme hosted by Breeze Creatives in Newcastle upon Tyne

 - Possibility of completing proposal within the required time-frame.

-- 3 week studio residency period between July and August 2017 (exact dates negotiable).
+- 4 week studio residency period between June and July 2018 (exact dates negotiable).

 How to apply

-Deadline for submission of fourth round applications: 5pm Friday 31st March 2017.
+Deadline for submission of fifth round applications: Tuesday 31st October 2017.

 Frequently Asked Questions